open/close all folders

 - These are a fairly common sight in the writings of H.P.
 Lovecraft and his compatriots, such as The Dunwich Horror.

-- Doctor Who "The Stones of Blood" takes place in and around a stone circle at which is one of the keys to time.
+- Doctor Who "The Stones of Blood" takes place in and around a stone circle in which is one of the fragments of the Key to Time.

 - Earth: Final Conflict: stone circles are revealed to have been put there by the ancients as a result of Companions visiting Earth long ago.